zfdeng16/Recommender-Systems/README.md

   + `conda search tensorflow`
   + `conda install tensorflow-gpu=1.12.0`
 6. Install pandas, matplotlib on Anaconda's UI.
-7. Run "model.py" accordingly.
+7. Download [the data and other parts of codes](https://github.com/changfengsun/LARA) provided by the author.
+8. Replace "inzone_all_code\model\model.py" and "movie_all_code\model\model.py" with the files I uploaded accordingly.
+9. Run "XX.py" I uploaded above accordingly in the corresponding directories.
-8. **Wait for at least 45 mins and find something else to do, try not to be crazy**.
+10. **Wait for at least 45 mins and find something else to do, try not to be crazy**.